nicolas2192/Malaria_Detection/README.md

 ## :wrench: Configuration
 Install python and mandatory modules

-Use the following commands if you are using the anaconda distribution.
+If you are using the anaconda distribution.
+Run the following command to create a new environment named malaria_env

 ```
-conda create -n new_env_name_here
+conda env create -f requirements.yml
-conda activate new_env_name_here
-conda install python=3.7
-pip install -r requirements.txt
 ```

 **Note:** Environment managers differ from one another.
 It's strongly recommended to check its documentation.

 ## :snake: Running the main.py script

-Running main.py on your terminal you won't get you any results.
-You should use one or a combination of the following argparse flags:
+Running main.py on your terminal alone won't get you any results.
+You should use one or a combination of the following flags:

 **Training** -t or --train: trains the model using all data found in the data/raw folder.
 Once trained, model weights and parameters are saved in the data/model folder as a model.h5 file.